 You might feel totally comfortable singing at church.
 Everyone is singing, and you don’t think anything about it.
 Yet, at home, it feels weird.

 I’m serious – you need to sing.
-Worship is just a performance if we are watching other people sing.
-It doesn’t feel quite real.
+Worship is just a performance if we are watching other people sing and it doesn’t feel quite real.
+You may feel like the family above but you are not.
+Just sing!

 Push past the awkwardness and get your family singing if you really want to bring the worship service alive and to make it real in your home.
 Singing is a powerful way to help your kids to focus for online worship.